Greyhound Air: Fleet

-The fleet comprised seven 727-200s.
-The archaic 727s experienced high operating costs, requiring a third crew member in the cockpit and were also less fuel efficient than WestJet’s 737s.
+The fleet comprised seven Boeing 727-200s.
+The archaic 727s experienced high operating costs, requiring a third crew member in the cockpit and were also less fuel efficient than WestJet’s Boeing 737s.

 Shortcomings

-Evidencing weak business strategy, the airline failed to understand its passengers and competitors, and created a high-cost ineffective company.
-In this regard, the carrier never defined a true competitive advantage.
 Bypassing travel agents until April 1997, which sold 80 per cent of airline tickets at the time, automatically excluded a large passenger base.
 Logistically, weaving air service into the existing bus network was not only complex but impractical.
 The hub-and-spoke model through Winnipeg increased passenger travel time, offering a less appealing experience than a point-to-point system.
 Foreign ownership issues hampered obtaining a domestic airline licence, delaying the launch by several months and missing out on the lucrative early-summer traffic.
-The employee culture was ill-equipped for the intensity of an airline startup, which needed to attract candidates focused upon positivity and drive, and to offer employees motivational rewards.